gracekst/Money-management/README.md

     the result date is *7/11/2022*\
   \
   **Remind**
     * In usual, struct tm will return month in rang of 0-11 and year in 2xxx-1900, but for struct tm that is returning from this function,it already be in a normal form that we're using in our life

+3. `int count_day(double price, double *price_pt, int today_day, int today_month, int today_year, double income, double expenses);`
+function that will return the total day of saving in order to buy specific item that be put in at a price parameter

+`total_day = count_day(10000, &price_pt, 29, 11, 2021, 10000, 5000)`
+the value of total_day will be ***34***

+4. `void print_table(char name[], int day, int month, int year, FILE *file)`
+function that will printing a html code that generate a table to a file pointer that pass in to a function.

 # Member
 1) Kasita Sansanthad 64011426